Defense Intelligence Headquarters: History

-Spy satellites had been planned for launch in 1998 as part of augmenting the DIH's intelligence gathering capabilities.
-Though two were able to launch into space, two more were destroyed in a botch attempt to send them to space.
+Spy satellites had been planned for launch in 1998 in order to augment the DIH's intelligence gathering capabilities.
+Though two were able to launch into space, two more were destroyed in a botched attempt to send them to space.

-In 2005, the DIH has suffered its first internal leak of classified information when a Colonel in the JASDF had been arrested for allegedly leaking information regarding the accident of a People's Liberation Army Navy Submarine that took place in the same year in the South China Sea.
+In 2005, the DIH suffered its first internal leak of classified information when a Colonel in the JASDF was arrested for allegedly leaking information regarding an accident involving a People's Liberation Army Navy Submarine that took place that same year in the South China Sea.

-The DIH had announced in 2006 that a liaison office was established in Washington, D.C., with the National Security Agency.
+The DIH announced in 2006 that a liaison office had been established in Washington, D.C., with the National Security Agency.

 By FY 2027, the DIH plans to use AI to automate intelligence collection through OSINT and future forecast functions.